Rendezvous with Madness Film Festival is a signature event of Workman Arts, produced annually in Toronto since 1993.

-Workman Arts Project of Ontario (Workman Arts) is an arts and mental health company known internationally for its artistic collaborations, presentations, knowledge exchange, best practices, and research in the area of the impact of the arts on the quality of life of people living with mental illness and addiction.
+Workman Arts Project of Ontario (Workman Arts) is an arts and mental health company known internationally for its artistic collaborations, presentations, knowledge exchange, best practices, and research in the area of the impact of the arts on the quality of life of people living with mental health and/or addictions.

-Workman Arts facilitates aspiring, emerging and established artists will mental illness and addiction issues to develop and refine their art form through multidisciplinary arts training programs, public performance/exhibition opportunities and partnering with other arts organizations.
-Workman Arts promotes a greater understanding of mental illness and addiction through the research, creation, presentation and discussion of artistic media in five disciplines: music, theatre, visual, literary and media arts.
+Workman Arts facilitates aspiring, emerging and established artists will mental health and addiction issues to develop and refine their art form through multidisciplinary arts training programs, public performance/exhibition opportunities and partnering with other arts organizations.
+Workman Arts promotes a greater understanding of mental health and addiction issues through the research, creation, presentation and discussion of artistic media in five disciplines: music, theatre, visual, literary and media arts.